F.M. Kirby Neurobiology Center

 Research Administrative Manager

 Padam manages pre- and post-award activities for faculty and fellows on the 13th and 14th floors of the CLS building, as well as for faculty conducting clinical research for the Department of Neurology.
-Padam devised and administers our filemaker database, completes effort reports for his assigned staff, and supervises Kathy Rodrigues and Dipendra Subedi.
+Padam manages our filemaker database, manages billing for our clinical trials, and supervises Kathy Rodrigues, Robin Scott and Dipendra Subedi.

 Email Padam Gharti >